Genivia/ugrep/README.md

 which was reported as an issue to the maintainers.

 [Hyperscan simple grep](https://github.com/intel/hyperscan/tree/master/examples)
-returns a few more matches than other greps due to its "all matches" pattern matching behavior.
+returns a few more matches than other greps due to its "all matches reported" pattern matching behavior.
 Option `-w` was emulated using the pattern `\b(char|int|long|size_t|void)\b`.
 Option `-f` was emulated as follows:

     paste -d'|' -s words1+1000 > pattern.txt